jaqsparow/backup-shaikhu/ckgsl9ypn05yr06s1cx2m5be7.md

 ```

 ### Conclusion
 Hope this post will help you understand some important concepts like how we made http requests and downloaded an image to our local system.
-Also how we used Windows's system function and called it from Python program to change the wallpaper.
+Also how we used Windows's system function or(linux's gnome setting) and called it from Python program to change the wallpaper.
 There are many other parameters available for this system function that we can use to perform some other interesting cases.
 Visit the link below to know more about this function.

 Visit  [my GitHub repository](https://github.com/jaqsparow/change-desktop-wallpaper)  to see complete codes.
 Thanks for reading:)